VitorVilela7/SMW-SA1-Pack/README.md

 least version 2.20+.

-To enable the double (22 sprites) system, don't forget to change your sprite header memory to 0x10, except in vanilla boss battles, they won't work correctly because of the new sprite memory system.
+To enable the double (22 sprites) system, don't forget to change your sprite header memory to 0x08, except in vanilla boss battles, they won't work correctly because of the new sprite memory system.

+**IMPORTANT:** Since version 1.31 the sprite header index for activing the 22 sprites mode is **0x08** and not 0x10.

 Important: If you change the decompression option on Lunar Magic, you must reapply sa1.asm to your ROM so the proper *fast* GFX decompression routine is used.
 This is important for fast level decompression and compatibility wit advanced resources.

-Bowser battles: You must go to level 1C7 and change sprite header to 0x00, because the default sprite header (0x10) doesn't work with it and the player will get some sprite glitches and stuck after beating the boss (fireworks won't work).

 F.A.Q
 =====